Skip Maine state header navigation

 In Maine, flooding can occur at any time of the year.
 However, typically, the greatest threat of flooding occurs in the spring when heavy rains and snowmelt can combine to produce excessive runoff.
 Ice jams can also produce flooding during the late winter and early spring.

-To alert the public to these potentially threatening conditions, the National Weather Service isues flood WATCHES and WARNINGS.
+To alert the public of these potentially threatening conditions, the National Weather Service issues flood WATCHES and WARNINGS.

 The following are different types of Flood Warnings:

 Issued specifically for major rivers, these warnings include forecasts of water levels and/or flows at certain points along the river.
 Widespread heavy rain, possibly coupled with snowmelt, is often responsible for this flooding.